 \subsection{Convergence of the free unitary Brownian motion}

-If $u_t$ is a free unitary Brownian motion at time $t$, one can define $\mu_{u_t}$ as in Definition \ref{freeprob}.
-Then thanks to Riesz Theorem, there is a measure $\nu_t$ such that for any function polynomial $P$ in two commuting indeterminates,
+If $u_t$ is a free unitary Brownian motion at time $t$, one can define $\mu_{u_t}$ as in Definition \ref{2freeprob}.
+Then thanks to Riesz theorem, there is a measure $\nu_t$ such that for any polynomial $P$ in two commuting variables,

-The measure $\nu_t$ is well-known albeit not explicit, the proof of the following Theorem can be found in \cite{freebrlaw}.
+The measure $\nu_t$ is well-known albeit not explicit.
+The proof of the following theorem can be found in \cite{freebrlaw}.

 \begin{theorem} For every $t>0$, the measure $\nu_t$ is absolutely continuous with respect to the Haar measure on $\mathbb{T} = \{z\in\C\ |\ |z|=1\}$.
 For $t>4$, the support of $\nu_t$ is equal to $\mathbb{T}$, and its density is positive on $\mathbb{T}$.
 We set $\kappa(t,\omega)$ the density of $\nu_t$ at the point $\omega\in\mathbb{T}$.
 Then for $t>4$, $\kappa(t,\omega)$ is the real part of the only solution with positive real part of the equation,